ArvinH/JavaScript30/Day-03-CSS_Variables/README.md

 2. For enabling DnD input slider to change variable value, not only listen `change` event but also `mouseover`.
 3. `this.dataset` in elements' listener contains all data attributes key, for instance, in this project we use `this.dataset.sizing` for getting value from `data-sizing`.
     * this.dataset[key] = data-{key}
-    (e.target.dataset also could be used)
+    (e.target.dataset also could be used, but e.target is different with this -> see Day 16)
 4. Use setProperty to change css variables
     * `document.documentElement.style.setProperty(`--${this.name}`, e.target.value + suffix);`